Skip to content

 Ideally, information during the registration process will facilitate the creation of an electronic health record (EHR).
 Providers and support staff will work collaboratively within the EHR to make patient notes, record health history, treatment recommendations, and more.
 An up-to-date patient record with thorough notes makes the billing process much more streamlined.
 If a patient is a repeat visitor, it is important to make note of any patient demographic or insurance information at every visit.

-Confirm Financial Responsibility
+Why You Must Confirm Patient Financial Responsibility

 An urgent care clinic does not always have the time to call insurance companies to obtain pre-authorization for services.
 Patients should be familiar with their plan information and know what kinds of costs they can expect to incur from a walk-in facility.
 To avoid potential billing issues, it is important for each patient to sign an affidavit of financial responsibility prior to receiving medical services.